Do you have the rarest eye color including red, violet or green eyes?

 Start here

-Rare eye colors include green, gray, amber, violet and red eyes
+Rare eye colors include green, amber, violet and red eyes as well as central heterochromia and sectoral heterochromia.

 Some eye colors are easy to see at a glance.
 Others shift between two colors, change in different light, or have a warm inner ring, a violet shimmer, or an unusually pale red-toned look that changes the whole story.